 Dr. H. Peter White

-Application of remote sensing (hyperspectral) to support monitoring the environment, for forests, mineral exploration and environmental remediation.
+Application of remote sensing (optical/spectral) to support cumulative effects and regional environmental monitoring of mining, mineral exploration and remediation initatives.

 Current research and/or projects

-Application of hyperspectral remote sensing to natural resource exploration and to environmental monitoring and remediation.
+Application of optical/spectral remote sensing to natural resource exploration and to environmental monitoring and remediation.

 Research and/or project statements